Graduate Diploma in Education (Early Childhood)

 A variety of assessment methods are included in this course.
 Scenario analysis, professional portfolio development, critical thinking and workplace development during professional experience placements.

 Students learn in an interactive online environment with plenty of flexibility to accommodate the competing commitments of busy professionals.
 There may be compulsory attendance requirements in some units.
-Units are delivered by distance education.
+Units are delivered online.
 Units include innovative and appropriate use of technology to support student learning, and to ensure regular engagement with academics and fellow students.
 Learning is facilitated by highly qualified and supportive academics.
 Students may receive a combination of podcast or video-linked lectures, electronic study materials, workshops, online discussion forums and virtual classes.
 The methods of teaching vary from unit to unit.

 Your previous learning experiences relevant to one or more units in this course may help you reduce the duration of your degree.